Nishanth-Viswa/Assessment---React-Front-End/README.md

 npm i

-npm start => the apllication will be run on http://localhost:3000
+npm start => the application will be run on http://localhost:3000